 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

 All morning the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45 in the afternoon, Japanese bombers appeared over Clark Field destroying the American Army Air Corps.
-Paul and the other members of HQ took cover since they had no weapons to use against the planes.
+Paul and the other members of Hq Company took cover since they had no weapons to use against the planes.
+During the attack, the men took cover in a dried-up latrine.
+When the bombers were done, the soldiers ran across the road and hid behind the stone jumping fences.
+Shortly after doing this, Japanese Zeros came in and strafed.
 After the attack, they witnessed the devastation caused by the bombing and strafing.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.